sahilmathur254/AzureLearn/README.md

-# AzureLearn
+# PythonLearn
-This is a test repo for exploring Azure dev functions
+This is a test repo for exploring Python